DomosHaidou/coding-guidelines/coding-standards.md

 ## Design Patterns

+On this section we are going to review useful patterns that can help developers write clean and maintainable code.

 ### Adapter Pattern

 [//]: # (Describe the adapter pattern first introduced by james cowie and demonstrated in the chase extension)

+[//]: # (Insert standard definition of the adapter pattern)

+There are multiple ways we can make use of the adapter pattern, from writing an api wrapper that can be used by our extensions to separating the Magento specific logic for our extension code.

+The **Magento Adapter Pattern** was first introduced to me by [James Cowie]();
+and it provides an easy and simple way to decouple our extension code from the Magento core code.

+The main idea behind this pattern is to encapsulate the Magento specific code inside an adapter class.